-Andrew G. Setos has spent his entire career at the cutting edge of audio-visual innovation, from production to distribution and exhibition and in virtually every form of content play.
-He has collaborated with some of the industry's most prolific creative talents and business executives to help realize their visions.
+Andrew G. Setos has spent his entire career innovating at the cutting edge of the audio-visual industry, including the strategic and tactical aspects of production, distribution and exhibition and in virtually every form of content play.
+He has collaborated with some of the industry's most prolific business executives and creative talents and identified opportunities and emerging threats.

-Along the way he has received many distinctions, including being elected a Fellow of the Society of Motion Picture and Television Engineers and accepted three Emmy's for Engineering from the Academy of Television Arts & Sciences, the most recent being the Charles F. Jenkins Lifetime Achievement Award.
+Along the way he has received many distinctions, including being elected a Fellow of the Society of Motion Picture and Television Engineers and accepted three Emmy's for Engineering from the Television Academy, the most recent being the Charles F. Jenkins Lifetime Achievement Award.

 Andrew holds a Bachelor of Science degree from Columbia University School of Engineering and Applied Science.

 He is most comfortable when involved in efforts that have never been attempted before but is equally proficient at managing large operations on a day to day basis, achieving unsurpassed cost efficiencies, responsiveness and reliability.